7 reasons to build your first app as an MVP

-Building a digital product might seem like the next big thing, but this implies a significant budget, an expert team to rely on and an already tested market.
-In an environment where every 3 seconds a startup is born globally (according to GEM national report) the competition is ludicrous.
+Building a digital product might seem like the next big thing, but this implies several things.
+A significant budget, an expert team to rely on and an already tested market.
+Every 3 seconds a startup is born globally (according to GEM national report).
+Hence, the competition is ludicrous.
 On top of that, only 10% of those unicorn ideas survive.
 That’s why going “all in” with a digital product might result in painful expenses without any recovery guarantee.
+This is why you first app as an MVP might actually make sense.

-At EBS, we’ve seen it all: high-quality digital products that fail, as well as basic ideas that were disruptive enough to gain momentum.
+At EBS, we’ve seen it all.
+High-quality digital products that fail, as well as basic ideas that were disruptive enough to gain momentum.
 Fun fact about those: 80% were Minimum Viable Products (further as MVPs).
 Such products are usually capped under a 20K EUR budget and do not exceed 2-3 months in implementation.
-Given to an MVP’s low financial risk, we’ve decided to elaborate a bit more on what you could gain when building an MVP and why this might be a better idea for kick-starting.
+We’ve decided to elaborate a bit more on what you could gain when building an MVP.
+This might be a better idea for kick-starting your service, or not.
+You decide.

 Money is like air for a startup.
-If you don’t have enough of them an MVP could be the best way to do something even if your belt is tightly fitted.
+If you don’t have enough of them an MVP could be the best way if the belt is tightly fitted.
 Budgets for mature apps fall between 80 to 100K+f Euro while an MVP is set around 15 000 Euro per platform (Android/iOS or Web).

-Going for a simplified version (let’s call it “a core edition”) of an app will not only result in direct savings.
+Going for a simplified version of an app will not only result in direct savings.
 A smaller service implies smaller teams (thus lower personnel budgets), fewer hardware resources and fewer maintenance efforts.
 Considering the indirect resource cuts, it will simply be easier for you to breathe and grow.

 Almost any tech giant invests a fortune in focus groups, consultancy teams and other User Experience measures to make their product more intuitive for end-users.
 Despite their efforts, user interfaces aren’t always “on-spot” and a bad UX can lead to catastrophic consequences.

 Remember Windows 8?
-Their focus group said “remove that start button” – so they did – making that particular Operating System to be one of their least popular versions.
+Their focus group said “remove that start button”.
+So they did… That particular Operating System became one of their least popular versions.
 It was all Vista again because of a button…

 The main difference between Microsoft and a startup is simple: they can afford it – startups do not.
 This is yet another reason why you should go with an MVP first.
 If the idea is disruptive enough, you’ll get constructive feedback that will most definitely be generated by qualified innovators, investors and/or early end-users.
 Such input enables building “on-demand” features, tuning stakeholder experience on the go and nurturing those early adopters everyone wants to reach.
 With all this data on hand, the UX will not only be cheaper but also more lucrative in the long run.